Annapooraniqxf2/keyboard-shortcuts/bash-operations/bash-operations.md

 7. Pipe,append and redirect command
     Run test_example_form.py and redirect the output to the file called example_form.txt.Now using grep find the file and find how many failures and passed are there.

+8. In the terminal, I no longer cd to the directory of a file that I want to operate upon Your task is to run the test test_example_form.py.
+Do you remember where is the file located?
+If not search it and now you will get the location.
+To run the test you may need to cd to the directory where it's listed.
+Try navigate it. ok What did you do?
+    Have you done cd to the directory each time or the entire path If you have give the entire path and moved it then it's a good practice to do

+9. Home directory, Current directory and Parrent Directory Your task is to move the file from Downloads to your current directory.
+But you just imagine that you know only the filename but you dont the location.
+Try to use the proper commands without using GUI and move it

+10. Using vi editor
+    ssh into your aws machine.
+If you have cloned our Qxf2 Page object model repository you can skip this step or clone it.
+Open the file called Base_Page.py in the vi or vim editor.
+    Now search the method called smart_wait and change the wait seconds to 10.
+Here you try to remember you are trying to do some insert operation in vi editor.
+Go to the start of the file and check do we have a docsting and you come to know the purpose of the page.
+Now go to the end of the file and check do we have any extra lines.
+We should not leave any new lines at the end of the file.
+Can you delete the docstring line of the wait method and add another docstring.
+Now without saving the file come out the editor.

+11. Multiple Bash/command and switch between those windows Open the Bash and run our Qxf2 Page object model test.
+Open another Bash terminal and start workin.
+Open the Python interpreter and check how the ranje function works.
+Now go to the bash which is running the test.
+But remeber you have to use the keyboard to switch between these prompts